Teaser

 Collected English words

-Eärendil, aurora, aurora australis, Easter, air, aria, aero-, aura, soar, east, Austria, Australia, aurora australis, Au, ere, erst, erstwhile, early, Erigeron
+Eärendil, Eos, aurora, aurora australis, Aurora, Easter, air, aria, aero-, aura, soar, east, Austria, Australia, Orla, Au, ere, erst, erstwhile, early, Erigeron

 Footnotes